Warrington: Retail

 In spite of its proximity to significant retail areas in Manchester, Liverpool, Chester and the out-of-town Trafford Centre, Warrington continues to have one of the larger shopping centres in North West England.
 Despite the competition, Warrington has seen an increase in its customer trade, due in part to the modernisation of the town centre.
-It has a shopping centre (Golden Square) first opened in 1974, which has been extended to include a Primark store, and a new bus station.
+The town's main shopping centre, Golden Square, first opened in 1974, which has been extended to include a Primark store, and a new bus station.

 The old Cockhedge Textile Mill was demolished and replaced by another shopping mall.
 The main shopping streets are Buttermarket Street, Horsemarket Street, Sankey Street and Bridge Street.
 Where these four streets intersect at Market Gate, there is a redevelopment with a large fountain and "guardians" (known locally as "the skittles") designed by Howard Ben Tré.
 Musical instrument retailer Dawsons Music originates in the town, and was located on Sankey Street from 1898 until 2019.
 The town also has a large indoor market which was redeveloped as part of the Time Square development which brought the return of a cinema in the town centre along with office space, restaurants, bars and retail opportunities.

 The town also has several other small shopping malls located in the town centre and throughout the town such as Hatters Row and Birchwood Mall.
 IKEA chose Warrington as the location for their first store when they came to the UK; the store is located in the large out-of-town shopping area of Gemini, which is home to one of the largest Marks and Spencer stores in the UK.
 Nearby to this, there is also an ODEON Luxe cinema, which was refurbished in 2019.